jzbrooks/vat/README.md

 `brew install jzbrooks/repo/vat`

 #### Manually
 Download the distribution from the releases page and ensure it has execute permission.
-Give it execute permissions e.g. `chmod u+x vgo`.
+Give it execute permissions e.g. `chmod u+x vat`.

 ## Example